We're the handwashing experts

 primary schools worldwide do not have handwashing facilities.

 countries with confirmed cases so far.

 Who we are

 WaterAid started in 1981 because no non-profit like us existed.
-We are determined to make clean water, reliable toilets and good hygiene normal for everyone, everywhere within a generation.
+We are determined to make clean water, reliable toilets and good hygiene, handwashing in particular, normal for everyone, everywhere within a generation.
 Only by tackling these 3 essentials, in ways that last, can people change their lives for good.